-I checked my bank account and saw that I had been charged $140, which was the full value of everything inside of my bag.
+I checked my credit card statement and saw that I had been charged $140, which was the full value of everything inside of my bag.
 This information was incorrect, because I had only kept one item from my August Nadine West bag (a pair of $12.99 earrings).
 In other words, Nadine West showed on my account history that I had only kept one item from my August bag, but charged my account the full value of everything inside of my bag, like I had kept everything.
 My account should have only been charged right around $3.21 for the earrings that I kept, since the $9.78 credit goes towards any item that you want to keep.

 I contacted the Nadine West customer service and it took two days to hear back from them.
 I was told that the reason that my account had been charged the $140 was because there was a ‘processing error’ and that their computers had mistakenly marked my account as having kept all of the items in my bag.